maneesha/pelicanblog/content/2013/about_this_site.md

 I'm running Ubuntu 16.04 and have both Python 2.7 and 3.5 installed on my computer.

-I began with creating and starting a virtual environment:
+I began with creating and starting a virtual environment named pelican3.
+This virtual environment will automatically be started; otherwise it can be manually started using the workon command.

 ```
 $ mkvirtualenv --python /usr/bin/python3 pelican3